Eifelheim: Literary significance and reception

 Regina Schroder in her review for Booklist wrote "Flynn credibly maintains the voice of a man whose worldview is based on concepts almost entirely foreign to the modern mind, and he makes a tense and thrilling story of historical research out of the contemporary portions of the tale."
-Kirkus Reviews praised the novel calling it "Another meticulously researched, intense, mesmerizing novel (based in some part on a 1986 short story) for readers seeking thoughtful science fiction of the highest order."
+Kirkus Reviews praised the novel, calling it "Another meticulously researched, intense, mesmerizing novel (based in some part on a 1986 short story) for readers seeking thoughtful science fiction of the highest order."
 Entertainment Weekly said that the novel was for fans of "Brainy first-contact tales (Carl Sagan meets Umberto Eco)".
-According to their review, the novel was "bursting with pungent historical detail and Big Theme musings, this dense, provocative novel offers big rewards to patient readers."
+According to their review, the novel was "bursting with pungent historical detail and Big Theme musings," and that "this dense, provocative novel offers big rewards to patient readers."